Vladimir-G4/Vladimir-G4/README.md

    ✏️ Computer Science at The New Jersey Institute of Technology '24
    💻 Full-Stack Developer
-   🔭 Currently working on a defi app on the upcoming Sui blockchain (cordialabs.com) 💡 Fluent: Java, Python, React, TypeScript
+   🔭 Currently working on a DEX dApp on the upcoming Sui blockchain (cordialabs.com) 💡 Fluent: Java, Python, React, TypeScript

    ☑️ LinkedIn - /in/vladimir-gutierrez